XPGuess Learn • Governance-First Documentation • Educational Only

 Why Informal Paths Are High-Impact — and High-Risk

-Informal environments can create rapid visibility, but they often lack:
+Informal environments can produce rapid visibility, but they often lack the guardrails that formal systems (ideally) provide:

 - Clear governance rules